PierreLorenzi/HyperCardPreview/StackFormat.md

 --- | --- | ---
 0x0 | Block Header | Header of the block.
 Type is `MAST` and ID is `-1`.
 0x10 | *16 bytes* | *=0*
-0x20 | Block Reference[] | The references to the blocks.
+0x20 | Block Reference[] | The references of the blocks.
 The array spans till the end of the block.
+To read it, cf the procedure.

 ### List

 This block contains the ordered list of the cards.
 It is unique in the file but has no defined position.
-To speed up insertions/deletions, the list is segmented in sections called pages.
+To speed up insertions and deletions, the list is segmented in sections called pages.

 Offset | Type | Content
 --- | --- | ---